Efficient Search for Detection Candidates Using a Peak Finder Strategy for All-Sky-All-Frequency Gravitational Wave Radiometer: Introduction

 \section{Introduction}

-The gravitational wave (GW) transient catalog~\cite{LIGOScientific:2025slb} recently released by LIGO-Virgo-KAGRA (LVK) collaboration, featuring more than 200 sources, marks a stage where merging black holes and neutron stars are being routinely observed.
+The gravitational wave (GW) transient catalog~\cite{LIGOScientific:2025slb} recently released by the LIGO-Virgo-KAGRA (LVK) Collaboration, featuring more than 200 sources, marks a stage where merging black holes and neutron stars are being routinely observed.
 However, aside from these transient events, persistent signals, such as continuous gravitational waves (CWs) and gravitational wave backgrounds (GWBs) are yet to be detected in the audio-frequency band [refer to the reviews~\cite{universe5110217,universe7120474,Piccinni:2022vsd,Riles:2022wwz,Wette:2023dom,Haskell:2023yrv} and~\cite{Allen:1996vm,Christensen:2018iqi,sym14020270,Caprini:2018mtu,Romano_rev} for sources and detection methods of CWs and GWB respectively, and references therein].

-The continuous waves are everlasting quasi-periodic GWs which may be generated by spinning compact objects with deviations from axial symmetry in their distribution of mass and energy.
-The search sensitivity for continuous wave searches has started surpassing the spin-down limits~\cite{Riles:2022wwz} for several known pulsars, and their astrophysically motivated parameter space is being constrained via GW observations, though such signals have not been detected so far~\cite{Abbott_2021,Abbott_2022}.
+The CWs are everlasting quasiperiodic GWs which may be generated by spinning compact objects with deviations from axial symmetry in their distribution of mass and energy.
+The search sensitivity for CW searches has started surpassing the spin-down limits~\cite{Riles:2022wwz} for several known pulsars, and their astrophysically motivated parameter space is being constrained via GW observations, though such signals have not been detected so far~\cite{Abbott_2021,Abbott_2022}.

-GWBs are persistent signals expected to arise from the superposition of individually undetectable or unresolved astrophysical GW sources~\cite{sym14020270}, as well as from phenomena in the early universe, such as inflation, first-order phase transitions, cosmic strings~\cite{Allen:1996vm,Caprini:2018mtu,Christensen_2019}.
+GWBs are persistent signals expected to arise from the superposition of individually undetectable or unresolved astrophysical GW sources~\cite{sym14020270}, as well as from phenomena in the early Universe, such as inflation, first-order phase transitions, and cosmic strings~\cite{Allen:1996vm,Caprini:2018mtu,Christensen_2019}.
 The waveform is unpredictable for GWB due to a large number of contributing sources with unknown parameters~\cite{CornishRomano}, making a matched-filtering-based search infeasible.
 Searches for GWB rely on cross-correlating data from geographically separated detectors looking for a common excess power~\cite{AllenRomano,Romano_rev}.
-A GWB can be categorized according to spectral and angular distributions, such as narrowband or broadband, and isotropic or anisotropic (point-like or extended sources).
+A GWB can be categorized according to spectral and angular distributions, such as narrow band or broad band, and isotropic or anisotropic (pointlike or extended sources).